gandm/language-babel/README.md

 ##Usage

-By default the language-babel package will detect file types `.babel`,`.jsx` and `es6`.
+By default the language-babel package will detect file types `.js`,`.babel`,`.jsx` and `es6`.
 Use the standard ATOM interface to enable it for other file types.
 This provides a grammar that scopes the file in order to highlight text in a meaningful way.

 By default the package also supports the [Babel](http://babeljs.io/) transpiler.
 Out of the box any file saved will be transpiled and any errors and/or successful completions notified in the ATOM workspace.